How we picked our favorites

 - Natural Dog Company PAW SOOTHER® — Highest quality / our most favorite

-- Musher’s Secret Natural Dog Wax — A popular beeswax product
+- Musher’s Secret Natural Dog Wax — A popular paw protection wax made from literal beeswax

 - 4-Legger Certified Organic Nose and Paw Pad Healing Balm — A great no-scent option